JUSH334/team-odus-securehealth-chain/README.md

 ## W6 Milestone - ODUS

-This week, team ODUS focused on onboarding all collaborators into Github and establishing the skelton and environment.
+This week, team ODUS focused on onboarding all collaborators into Github and establishing the skeleton and environment.

 We created 6 user stories found in the project board to guide our inital development.